jh2633/moneybox/README.md

 Pull this repository

-Run npm install to install the dependencies in package.json
+Run npm install to install the npm modules listed in package.json
 $npm install